Skrazzo/Visual-website-testing-tool/README.md

-# Simple website testing tool
+# Visual website testing tool
 This app lets you visually test static website for any changes.
 If you have a huge website, where you want to make sure that after you make changes, nothing bad happens?
 Then this is the tool for you.

 ## How it works